-The ETF invests in a concentrated portfolio of primarily equity securities issued by companies that engage directly or indirectly in the exploration, development and production of precious metals, base metals, critical minerals, uranium, rare earths and/or ferrous metals.
+The ETF invests primarily in equity securities issued by companies that engage directly or indirectly in the exploration, discovery, development, and production of gold based anywhere in the world.

 The charts below give you a snapshot of the ETF's investments on April 30, 2024.
 The ETF's investments will change.